 A general rule of thumb is that you shouldn’t employ this technique, even if they make sense from a convenience and usability standpoint.
 Even Microsoft itself doesn’t recommend doing so, as it opens up your device to many potential threats you could easily deal with otherwise.

 With all of the above in mind, we should address the primary question.
 Is there any alternative that would allow you to log in to Windows without a password?
 If so, how to log in without a password in Windows 10 without compromising personal information and security?

 For instance, if you work in an office or maintain devices in a public space, such as a library, can you set up auto login for Windows while maintaining security?
 This brings us to the next crucial part of the topic.

-Enable Secure Automatic Logon Without a Password
+Enable Secure Automatic Logon Without a Password with the Hideez Key

-The best way to go about this is to use an advanced password manager, like the Hideez FIDO Key 3.
+The best way to go about this is to use an advanced password manager, like the Hideez Key 4.
 It’s the most effective option how to enter all your credentials automatically just in seconds without compromising your security.
 The complex design of the Hideez Key ensures both convenience and protection thanks to a unique set of features:

 - Password-based Digital Access - This feature of the Hideez Key provides for a great user experience across the board.
 You can use the key to lock or unlock your Windows 10 PC by proximity, generate new compex passwords and one-time passwords for two-factor authentication.
 Moreover, you can store up to 1,000 logins and passwords from your existing accounts and ensure their secure autofill.
 This also includes password-protected local folders, PDF, Word, ZIP files, and any other documents you want to keep safe.